woordwaark/Spotlight-pipeline/README.md

 We automatically annotate our corpus with a BERTje-based language model.
 BERTje is a general language model for Dutch.
 This model is trained for Dutch POS tagging, based on training data from the Universal Dependencies project.
 Additionally, the model is adapted to work with Gronings words through a [multi-step adaption process](https://aclanthology.org/2021.findings-acl.433.pdf).
 This model achieves 92% accuracy for Gronings.

+### Manuals

+Extensive manuals (in Dutch) that provide instructions on how to correct lemmas and POS-tags can be found in the the folder `addLemmasAndPOStags/manuals`.

 ### Software

 Software for lemmatizing and POS-tagging words in text that is written in Gronings using UDPipe can be found in this GitHub repository in the folder `addLemmasAndPOStags`.
 This folder contains five scripts.
 In the subfolder `texts` a small corpus is found that consists of four texts: `Wikipedia1.tsv`, `Wikipedia2.tsv`, `Wikipedia3.tsv` and `Wikipedia4.tsv`.
 The texts are lemmatized and POS-tagged and are stored as tab-delimited text files.
 With `script1_combine_tables_split_in_train_dev_test.R` those files are combined into one and subsequently split in training data (80%), dev data (10%) and test data (10%).
 The three parts are saved as three CoNLL-U files in the subfolder `conllu`.